 I refuse to belong.
 I refuse to belong in a world that doesn’t want to belong.
 I refuse to accept and advocate for any group no matter how good their intentions are.
 I refuse to separate human beings based on color, religion, culture, or sexual preferences.
 I refuse to be a part of any of this, and yet I keep waking up and breathing the same air as everyone every single day.

-The world didn’t shatter in the last few years; the world is a huge mess since the beginning of time and it won’t stop from imploding any time soon.
-This world full of hate, this world torn by pain and distrust among its humans, this world we all take for granted is also filled with love and thirst for change and knowledge.
+The world didn’t shatter in the last few years; the world is a huge mess since the beginning of time, and it won’t stop from imploding any time soon.
+This world full of hate, this world torn by pain and distrust among its humans, this world we all take for granted, is also filled with love and thirst for change and knowledge.

-I believe the world is torn apart for a reason and there are incredible people who dedicate their entire life showing a path for us to follow so that we can heal.
+I believe the world is torn apart for a reason and some incredible people dedicate their entire life showing a path for us to follow so that we can heal.
 Am I sorry for all the tragedies happening around us?
 Regret, pain, suffering, trauma, atrocity are mere words that can never be enough to express the raw feelings a human goes through when experiencing them.
-I believe humans can never heal the world if they do not start healing themselves first.
+I believe humans can never help to heal the world if they do not start healing themselves first.
 I believe that beauty and untouched by pain people should not be judged or considered strange.
 And I believe that this trend of considering what is weird, damaged, and traumatized to be awesome should be stopped and cut from its core.

 We should embrace our differences and learn from our uniqueness.
 We should use our curiosity and thirst for knowledge to unite instead of to divide.
-We should stop, breath in and learn how to trust ourselves again.
+We should stop, breathe in and learn how to trust ourselves again.
 In the light of all the wrong surrounding us I learned a beautiful thing this year: It takes a second to make someone cry; it’s a real struggle to make someone smile.